gregpalmr/alluxio-secure-hadoop/README.md

      docker volume rm alluxio-secure-hadoop_mysql_data

+b.
 Use the docker-compose command to start the kdc, mysql, hadoop and alluxio containers.

      docker-compose up -d

+c.
 You can see the log output of the Alluxio container using this command:

      docker logs -f alluxio

+d.
 You can see the log output of the Hadoop container using this command:

      docker logs -f hadoop

+e.
 You can see the log output of the Kerberos kdc container using this command:

      docker logs -f kdc

+f.
 When finished working with the containers, you can stop them with the commands:

      docker-compose down

+g.
 If you are done testing and do not intend to spin up the docker images again, remove the disk volumes with the commands:

      docker volume rm alluxio-secure-hadoop_hdfs_storage